US CAPE and q chart

-for Q3 2016. |
+US CAPE and q chart for Q3 2016. |

-Although the overvaluation of the stock market is well short of the extremes reached at the year ends of 1929 and 1999, it has surpassed the other previous peaks of 1905, 1936 and 1968, though as q has become less exalted than CAPE, it shows that US equities are now less overvalued than they were at these previous peaks.
+Although the overvaluation of the stock market is well short of the extremes reached at the year ends of 1929 and 1999, it is near its other previous peaks of 1905, 1936 and 1968, though as q has become less exalted than CAPE, it shows that US equities are now less overvalued than they were at these previous peaks.